Looking for a 1.0 doc? Check out this link!

 - Add comments or use the description box to give context to any ideas

-The Notepad is the perfect place to reflect on your list and to leave any notes or reminders for yourself about next steps.
+If you'd like to capture ideas outside of a specific task, just use the Notepad!
+It's the perfect place to reflect on your list and to leave any notes or reminders for yourself about next steps.

-Makes choosing which items to work on much easier
+- Priorities: Makes choosing which items to work on much easier

-Helpful for deciding how and when to work on an item
+- Time Estimates: Helpful for deciding how and when to work on an item

 You can come back to this view in your Favorites at any time, without having to sort or filter again.